HBCSD Corruption

 given the job of rebuilding that school building.”

-NOTE: Samuel Lunden was 14 years old in 1911 when Pier Avenue School
+NOTE: Samuel Lunden was 14 years old in 1911 when Pier Avenue School was built.
+Therefore, Samuel Lunden was NOT one of Pier Avenue School’s original architects.
+Why is Pam Daly just making up

 "information” in her Historic Resource Assessment of North School?